branden12/CS1222-IntrotoRelationalDatabase/README.md

-# Homework 8
+# Homework 9

 ## Purpose

-The goal of this module is to familiarize yourself with the basic syntax for a MongoDB query.
+The goal of this module is to familiarize yourself with aggregations in  MongoDB.
 ## Tasks

-### In this homework, you will need to install MongoDB before you start any coding.
-Please follow notes from MongoDB Setup to install MongoDB.
+### In this homework, you will need to download the sample data set from pitching.txt

-#### In this section, you are going to use the restaurants collection to get information from the database.
-Please supply the find query along with any other information that the question asks for (Ex. give the name of the restaurant if the question asks for the name).
+#### After download is completed, you will then need to import the sample pitching.csv into your mongo database.
+To do so, you will need to run command like below:

-##### Read Section
+##### Questions:

-- Find all restaurants from the borough of "Queens"

-- Give me the name of the restaurant that has a restaurant_id of "40377124"
+- Find out the number of rows are in the collection `pitching`

-- Give me the names of the restaurants that are in building 703.
-(Hint, there are 6 of them).
-Use a projection to give the name and address fields of the restaurants
+- Count the number of records that are in the year of 1872 Count the number of records that is between `year` of 1870 to 1880

-- Give me the name of the restaurant that is located on "Spring Street" in building "300".
-Use a projection to only show the name and address fields of the restaurant

-- Find all restaurants that have either a cuisine of "American" or a cuisine of "French".
-Use a projection to only show the name and cuisine of the restaurants

-- Find all restaurants that received a score greater than 100.
-Use a projection to only show the name and the grades score of the restaurants

-##### Write Section

-- Insert an object containing name of 'Charlie', age of 25 and position of 'lecturer' to the users collection

-- Insert another user object containing name of 'Alice', age of 20, position of 'student' and grade of 84 to the users collection

-- Insert another user object containing name of 'Bob', age of 21, position of 'student' and grade of 89 to the users collection

-- Update user object of 'Alice' to grade 95

-- Delete user 'Bob'

-- Update user of position 'student' to have a new field called homeAddress containing of follwing json:

- {
-     street: '1234 Random st.',
-     city: 'Los Angeles',
-     state: 'CA'
- }
+- Find the average year in the whole pitching collection

+- Group the players by `year` and return the average `ipouts` per year

+- Order each team (that is, for each unique combination of `year and team_id`) by the number of pitchers on the team

+- (EXTRA CREDIT) Which `player_id` has the highest ipouts?